Describes the necessity of bomb-sniffing dogs, their duties, temperament, training, and common breeds chosen.

 Author: Kara L. Laughlin

-Kara L. Laughlin is an artist and writer who lives in Virginia with her husband, three kids, two guinea pigs, and a dog.
-She is the author of two dozen nonfiction books for kids.
+Kara L. Laughlin lives in Virginia with her husband and three children.
+She is an award-winning poet and the author of more than sixty-five nonfiction books for kids.

 A noteworthy review of Service Dogs from School Library Journal on November 1, 2014